wsaqaf/mecodify-docker/README.md

 This repo is in its early initiation stage and we hope to improve it over time.
 Feel free to contribute, test and support this work.

-A special thank you goes to members of the open-source community who have provided the community with the code that was used in this repo.
+A special thank you goes to [pvanheus](https://github.com/pvanheus) for suggesting to create a docker for Mecodify.
+I also wish to thank members of the open-source community who have provided the community with the code that was used in this repo.

 Mecodify developer: [Walid Al-Saqaf](https://github.com/wsaqaf)